-Are you spending hours in the gym having carefully crafted the perfect workouts but still not seeing muscle definition?
-These three mistakes could be letting you down.
+Are you spending hours in the gym having carefully crafted the perfect routine but still not seeing muscle definition?
+Getting super shredded takes time, effort and commitment, and it is very common for the vast majority of people to hit some sort of plateau in the quest for an aesthetic lean physique.
+Below we have listed three very common mistakes that could be letting you down.

 People in the gym tend to fall into one of two categories… Runners and Lifters.
 If you’re in the latter you need rethink your aversion to cardio.
 Don’t assume you need to run for miles on the treadmill or spend an hour on the bike, cardio is actually shown to be far more effective at fat loss when done for a shorter period of time at a quicker pace.
 Not only will you not lose muscle by doing cardio for a shorted period of time, it will help to shed that last pesky layer of fat that prevents you from seeing your hard-earned muscles.